PTAB Refuses to Bounce Bass & Co. IPRs in Celgene

 The five petitions at issue were filed by the Coalition for Affordable Drugs VI, LLC – an entity controlled by Bass’s Hayman Capital hedge fund – challenging three Celgene’s patents.
 Specifically, the three patents, 6,045,501, 6,315,720 and 5,635,517 all appear in the Orange Book for Celgene’s blockbuster cancer drug, Revlimid.

 Bass has acknowledged that he is challenging Celgene’s patents, as well as other big pharma patents, so he can profit from a short-selling trading strategy in the stock market.
+When it comes to making a profit from the stock market, everyone needs to establish a well-thought-out strategy to help them accomplish this.
+Whether that be reading this trading212 review to see what works and what doesn’t, or enlisting the help of a professional stockbroker, it doesn’t matter.
+As long as you find a strategy that works, it is very likely that you will make yourself a profit.
+Furthermore, ensuring that you have traded stocks through the most reputable websites helps to ensure that your investments are not being wasted by low profiting companies, so by using something like a Trading Plattform Vergleich. which is a trading platform comparison, is important so that you can find the best stock trading website for high investments.
 He is also claiming that his investment strategy will bestow a public good in bringing down inflated drug prices propped up by invalid patents.
 Yet, without a profit motive, he wouldn’t be incentivized to do just that.
 Bass has claimed that his crusade against Big Pharma cannot be undertaken based purely upon altruistic motives, since the costs associated with each IPR filing are staggering.
 Someone has to pay for at least due diligence fees, filing fees, legal fees and expert fees.
 If not Bass, funded by Hayman Capital with a very specific profit generating strategy in place, then who?

 And this was precisely the issue at the core of the PTAB’s opinion denying Celgene’s motions for sanctions.
 Celgene asked the PTAB to dismiss the petitions on the ground that they are driven entirely by an admitted “profit motive” unrelated to the purpose of the America Invents Act that was passed in 2011.
 Celgene also claimed that Bass has no competitive interest in invalidating the challenged patents, principally because he is not a generic pharmaceutical company looking to enter the market with a generic version of Revlimid.
 Celgene also argued that the IPR process was established as an efficient alternative to district court litigation, not as a way for stock-market traders, who could not challenge the patents in district court, to profit in the stock market.